loganmarchione/docker-speedtest-influxdb/README.md

 - [ ] Move the database connection check to a function
 - [ ] Add logic to check if variables are set
 - [ ] Add defaults for HOST and PORT
+- [ ] Update .travis.yml with tests
+- [x] Add warning about bandwidth